 Nels Knickers Trail

 There are two trailheads to reach the impressive views from the viewing platform with the famous Nels Knickers.
 The shortest, easiest trail is from the Meadows in the Sky Parkway at 1.4 km.
-This interesting interpretive trail leads to the hands-on-exhibit to experience what the views must have been like for the famous ski jumper Nels Nelson and others with his passion.
+This interesting interpretive trail leads to the hands-on exhibition where you can experience what the views must have been like for the famous ski jumper Nels Nelson and others with his passion.

 Broken Bridge Trail

-This quick, easy 1 km trail, is a walk through the forest to the broken bridge, which you should not access for safety reasons.
-The trailhead is found at 11.5 kms on the Meadows in the Sky Parkway just before the Snowforest switchback.
+This quick, easy 1 km trail is a walk through the forest to the broken bridge, which you should not access for safety reasons.
+The trailhead is found at 11.5 km on the Meadows in the Sky Parkway just before the Snowforest switchback.

 First Footsteps Trail

-The First Footsteps Trail provides several viewpoints along a short 30 minute loop through the subalpine meadows.
-The walkway provides information about the traditions of Ktunaxa, Okanagan and Secwepemc First Nations people who have lived in the area for thousands of years.
+The First Footsteps Trail provides several viewpoints along a short 30-minute loop through the subalpine meadows.
+The walkway provides information about the traditions of the Ktunaxa, Okanagan, and Secwepemc First Nations people, who have lived in the area for thousands of years.

 Balsam Lake Hike

-The trail around the Balsam Lake goes through the subalpine forest.
-Keep watch for bear activity.
-Be aware of signs like fresh tracks, diggings or scat.
-The trail is an easy 500 metre loop.
+The trail around Balsam Lake goes through the subalpine forest.
+Watch for bear activity.
+Be aware of signs like fresh tracks, diggings, or scat.
+The trail is an easy 500-metre loop.
 Washrooms are available near this location.

 Fire Tower Trail

 This Federal Heritage Building was last staffed in 1987.
-In the winter, the fire tower is packed with snow and the only thing visible is the flagpole.
+In the winter, the fire tower is packed with snow, and the only visible object is the flagpole.

-Take one of two trails to the historic fire tower at the summit.
-One is easier and paved, allowing a more accessible path that can accommodate wheelchairs.
+You can take one of two trails to the historic fire tower at the summit.
+One is easier and paved, making it more accessible for wheelchairs.

 The North Summit Trail provides spectacular views of the Monashee and Selkirk mountains and Lake Revelstoke.

-In the summer, a shuttle operates from the Balsam Lake parking lot to the summit.
+A shuttle operates from the Balsam Lake parking lot to the summit in the summer.

 Best time to see wildflowers in Mount Revelstoke National Park

-The bright coloured glacier lilies are an important food source for grizzly bears.
+The bright-coloured glacier lilies are an essential food source for grizzly bears.

 Wildlife in Mount Revelstoke National Park

 Many types of animals make their home in Mount Revelstoke National Park.
-Here are a few you may be lucky enough to spot from a distance.
-Look for mountain goat, moose, coyote, wolverine, caribou, bears, Columbia ground squirrels and American red squirrels.
+Here are a few you may be lucky to spot from a distance.
+Look for mountain goats, moose, coyotes, wolverines, caribou, bears, Columbia ground squirrels and American red squirrels.

 Birdwatching

-There are more than 60 types of birds found in the Revelstoke area.
-You will find mainly Canada Jays, formerly known as Gray Jays and also called whiskey jacks, along with golden eagles in the boreal forest or subalpine.
+More than 60 types of birds are found in the Revelstoke area.
+In the boreal forest or subalpine, you will find mainly Canada Jays, formerly known as Gray Jays and also called whiskey jacks, along with golden eagles.

-The best time to see birds at the higher elevation is in July and August.
-For more information on the variety of birds found on the mountain, check the Canada’s National Park website.
+July and August are the best time to see birds at higher elevations.
+For more information on the variety of birds found on the mountain, check Canada’s National Park website.

 Amphibians